Truthful Calibration Errors for Multi-Class Prediction: Additional Preliminaries

 \end{definition}

 In this paper, we focus on several weaker definitions of high-dimensional calibration.
-The classwise aggregation focus on classwise calibration \citep{class-wise}.
-Instead of conditioning on the high-dimensional prediction, the classwise calibration requires unbiasedness conditioned on a prediction of a single dimension.
+The classwise aggregation focuses on classwise calibration \citep{class-wise}.
+Instead of conditioning on the high-dimensional prediction, classwise calibration requires unbiasedness conditioned on a prediction of a single dimension.

 \begin{definition}[Classwise Calibration \citep{class-wise}]

 A predictor $f:X\to \Delta(\truthsp)$ is (perfectly) classwise \emph{calibrated} if for every $p\in [0, 1]$ and every $r \in \truthsp = \{1,\ldots,\ndim\}$,